Instagram boasts about 1.4 billion users in 2022, with more than 500 million users active each and every day.

-By 2019, global consumer internet video traffic will account for 80 percent of all online traffic, meaning more people are watching videos now than ever before, and they’re going to continue to do so.
+In 2022, video streaming and downloads contributes to 82% of all online traffic, meaning more people are watching videos now than ever before, and they’re going to continue to do so.

 This IGTV feature gives brands and businesses the opportunity to reach out to newer and wider audiences through video on a platform that is already one of the most used social network platforms that exist today.

 Not only that, but video is a powerful tool for connecting with your audience and encouraging engagement.
 Video content on average gets 1200 percent more shares than static images and texts.

 Ninety percent of consumers say that product videos are helpful in the decision-making process, and 64 percent are more likely to buy a product online after watching a video about it.

 People want to watch and engage with video.
 And this integration of long-form video from Instagram makes it a superb platform to roll out a comprehensive video marketing campaign for your business.

 And so far, there is no word on how the brand plans to monetize the platform — so brands can get in early and start building up their audience by providing quality video content that users actually want to see.